Paris is a beautiful city full of hidden gems with much more to offer than just the

 This is Strictly available by reservation only: In this living show museum, a period actor will guide you through the living museum, operate certain rides for you, play mechanical musical instruments, and explain the various exhibits.

 If your interested in the history of fun fairs and fairgrounds, you should read Before Disneyland: France’s Forgotten Pleasure Gardens, Antique Amusement Parks & Fairs

 Maison Deyrolle (Taxidermy museum)

 Address: 46, Rue du Bac – 75007 Paris (7th arrondissement between the Musée d’Orsay and the Musée Maillol)

 Taxidermy shop meets museum.
 The Maison Deyrolle museum, which dates back to 1888, combines science and art with taxidermy and entomology specialism.
 A kind of cabinet of curiosities.
-You’ll see a vast collection of perfectly preserved insects, including colourful butterflies, shells, and lots of stuffed animals from across the globe.
+You’ll see a vast collection of perfectly preserved insects, including colourful butterflies, shells, and stuffed animals from across the globe.
 Make sure to visit the gift shop.